shendrix07/sunmoontide/README.md

   * You may also need to delete `fontList.cache` and any similar cache files from your `$HOME/.matplotlib` directory in order to force matplotlib to actually search out the new fonts.
 This directory is also where the `matplotlibrc` file may be placed if you wish to update your defaults permanently.
   * See http://matplotlib.org/users/customizing.html for details on using a matplotlibrc file.

-   If you don't get the fonts installed properly, the code will still run, but it won't look as good.
+   If you don't install the fonts properly, the code will still run, but it won't look as good.
 In particular, the moon phase icons will be characters in a default font instead of moon phases.

 3. Following the tips above, find your local NOAA tide station on the NOAA website, and download the Annual TXT format of the published tide tables.
 It must be the TXT format, not PDF or XML.
 Make sure it is the *ANNUAL* tide tables and not the 2-day predictions.